 The core businesses of the company consist of credit card business (and its related products & services) and personal loan business.
-In the first quarter of 2018, each business’s total receivables are shown in the chart below.
+In the first half of 2018, each business’s total receivables are shown in the chart below.

 What are the company’s major sources of income?

 There are two types of main incomes: interest income and fee income from both businesses.
 The remainder derives from other businesses’ revenues, including Circle loan and Self-employed loan, details shown in the chart below.

 Summaries of the Bank of Thailand Regulatory changes effective on 1st September 2017

 According to the Bank of Thailand updated rules governing credit cards and personal loans to curb public overspending; summaries of the regulatory changes and the affects to the company are as follows: